cypress-io/cypress/cypress/v1.0/documentation/0-Welcome/0-API Overview.md

 slug: overview
-excerpt: Cypress helps you write automated tests for the web
+excerpt: Our API provides commands and utilities to drive your tests in the browser.

 [block:callout]
 {